spacetelescope/jwst/README.md

     pip install "jwst[test] @ git+https://github.com/spacetelescope/jwst"

-### Installing a Data Management System (DMS) release ###
+### Step 2. - Option B - Installing a Data Management System (DMS) release ###

 We still package our releases to DMS via environment snapshots that specify the exact versions of all packages to be installed.
-This method should be more stable than the frist method because the latest versions of packages may cause problems.
+This method should be more stable than the first method because the latest versions of packages may cause problems.

 The latest release 0.15.0 may be installed by running the following commands in Linux or MacOS:

+__Note that you need to always create and activate your new environment before proceeding.__

 Linux: